Machinelearninguru/Deep_Learning/TensorFlow/basics/variables/README.rst

 Variables
 ==========

 This source code is dedicated to define and initialize variables.
+The source code belongs to the `Introduction to TensorFlow Variables: Creation, Initialization <http://www.machinelearninguru.com/deep_learning/tensorflow/basics/variables/variables.html>`__ psot.

 --------------------------------